codefellows-javascript-401d17/22-forms-and-props/lab-nathan/README.md

 # Reddit Search

-A Reddit search built using the React framework.
+A Reddit search built using React.